jme-rs/blog-posts/README.md

+## purpose

-# Sync Markdown in mobile
+Sync Markdown in mobile